tyrabe/demo_projects/README.md

 # Demo Projects

-- This repository is a compilation of some small projects I have worked on personally or for some interview prep
+- This repository is a compilation of some small projects I have worked on

 ### Check out my notebooks
 - Load Data into Snowflake